Flutter localization and internationalization i18n with examples

 Uploading ARB translation files

-Next, give your project any name, choose English (or any other language that is the default one for your app) as the Base language, and choose one or more Target languages (the ones to translate into):
+Next, give your project a name, choose English (or another default language) as the Base language, and choose one or more Target languages (the ones to translate into):

-Let’s suppose, for instance, that I would now like to translate into French in addition to Russian.
+Let’s suppose that I would now like to translate into French in addition to Russian.

 On the next screen, click Upload files:

-Choose the ARB files from your project (don’t upload Dart files!).
-In fact, you can just upload the intl_en.arb, unless you want to adjust the Russian translations as well.
+Choose the ARB files from your project (don’t upload Dart files).
+You can upload intl_en.arb unless you need to adjust Russian translations.

-If you are using pluralization in your ARB files, be sure to check the Detect ICU plurals option (because the plural is actually an ICU expression):
+Check the Detect ICU plurals option if you use pluralization in your ARB files (because the plural is actually an ICU expression):

 The main part of the screen will look like this:

-Now, click Editor in the top menu and observe your translations:
+Next, click “Editor” in the top menu to view your translations:

-Then, simply enable the Custom plural forms switch and adjust the forms as needed:
+Enable the Custom plural forms switch and adjust as needed:

-Next, simply re-upload the translation file while enabling the Detect ICU plurals and Replace modified values options.
+Re-upload the translation file, enabling Detect ICU plurals and Replace modified values options.

 Using Lokalise AI

 So, let’s employ Lokalise AI to translate into French.
-Choose all your translation keys by checking the box in the top left corner:
+Select all your translation keys by checking the box in the top left corner:

 Select Create a task from the dialog and hit Proceed:

-Pick the Automatic translation task type, give it a name, and optionally provide additional instructions for the AI:
+Pick the Automatic translation task type, name it, and optionally provide additional instructions for the AI:

 Click Next.